AdobeDocs/advertising.en/help/search-social-commerce/campaign-management/campaigns/google-audience-from-adobe-audience.md

 1. Complete the prerequisites as needed:

    1. (To create user ID remarketing list audiences) An [!DNL Adobe] admin user or account manager must select the advertiser-level setting to enable customer match audiences.
-The settings differ between advertisers with Audience Manager and advertisers with [!DNL Analytics] only.

    1. Implement the [Adobe Experience Platform Identity Service](https://experienceleague.adobe.com/docs/id-service/using/home.html) version 2.0 or higher.